 Completing The Maze Engine

-The Maze Engine can be started at level 60 and is pretty straight forward.
+The Maze Engine is pretty straightforward.
 Do a series of quests from Bruenor Battlehammer in Mantol-Derith.
 When you have finished a few, you need to complete dailies to unlock the next few.
 Come back every day and do the available quests.

 Farming The Maze Engine Currencies and Items